louisdh/openterm/README.md

 ## License

-OpenTerm is under the GPLv2 (or later) and the MPLv2 license.
+OpenTerm is available under the GPLv2 (or later) and the MPLv2 license.

 See [COPYING](./COPYING) for more license info.